cfpb/design-system/docs/pages/banner-us-gov.md

 status: Released
 description: The US gov banner identifies official websites of government organizations in the United States.
 It helps visitors understand whether a website is official and secure.
-It is positioned at the top of the page and spans the full width.
+It is positioned at the top of the page above the header and spans the full width.
 variation_groups:
   - variations:
       - variation_is_deprecated: false